 Couple Combinations

-When we look at the distribution of attachment styles in couples, some intriguing patterns emerge.
-Using Ainsworth’s typology, several researchers found the following breakdown: Secure-secure pairings are most common (50-58%), followed by secure-insecure (30-39%), and insecure-insecure (11-20%).1 2 3 Secure partners tend to report higher relationship satisfaction and more positive interactions.
+Some intriguing patterns emerge when we look at the distribution of attachment styles in couples.
+Using Ainsworth’s typology, several researchers found the following breakdown: Secure-secure pairings are most common (50-58%), followed by secure-insecure (30-39%), and insecure-insecure (11-20%).1, 2, 3 Secure partners tend to report higher relationship satisfaction and more positive interactions.

 The Anxious-Anxious Couple